 Secrets of magazine cover design by Tony Quinn

 1. The key ingredients

-Brilliant magazine cover designs are the result of learning what ideas work and then adding a twist.
+Brilliant magazine cover designs are the result of first learning what ideas work, and then adding a twist.
 But a design that works on a newspaper supplement, customer magazine or subscription magazine cover, might not work on the newsstand – where hundreds of magazines compete for attention.
-So, get to grips with the basic rules and follow through to the other pages for inspiration, ideas and tips.
+So, get to grips with the basic jargon and rules, and follow through to the other pages for inspiration, ideas and tips.

 |Use on front cover